Skip to main content

 Advanced section of threshold rule

 1. Count only distinct values for a field.
-Configure this option if you only want to count the number of Records that contain distinct values of a particular Record field, instead of just counting Records that match your rule expression.
+Configure this option if you only want to count the number of records that contain distinct values of a particular record field, instead of just counting records that match your rule expression.
 Use the for field dropdown list to select the desired field.

 2. Group by one or more fields.
 By default, a threshold rule implicitly groups by the entity field you’ll select below when configuring the Then Create a Signal options.
-You can select additional “group by” fields with the matches grouped by option, so that a Signal is only created if the count for the group is above the threshold count specified above.
+You can select additional “group by” fields with the matches grouped by option, so that a signal is only created if the count for the group is above the threshold count specified above.

 Configure “Then Create a Signal” settings